Today’s Sociology: Partisan Advocacy for ‘Woke’ Causes.

 A Sea Change in What Counts as Scholarship

 In time, ideas that had been percolating for many years on the periphery of the field, moved to center stage.
-The once highly productive field of ethnography was overrun by deconstructionists and woke activists who held that only researchers of an oppressed group can authentically write about their experiences.
+The once productive field of ethnography was overrun by deconstructionists and woke activists who held that only researchers of an oppressed group can authentically write about their experiences.
 A rich tradition of insightful participant-observation studies became disfavored.

 American Sociological Association: Sociology’s Radical Governing Body

-For decades sociology’s radical governing organization, the American Sociological Association (ASA) has disregarded professional standards of scholarship and exhibited contemptuous disregard for members who do dare not share their views.
+For decades sociology’s governing organization, the American Sociological Association (ASA) has ignored professional standards of scholarship and exhibited contemptuous disregard for members who do not share their radical views.
 Their numerous ‘resolutions’ and political statements (passed with little discussion or debate) promoting their own conception of social justice are politically partisan, and outside the purview of any scholarly or professional association.
 (Other organizations such as the Society for the Study of Social Problems split off from the ASA because it was too conservative).